Milesware/Loot-Box-Simulator/README.md

 # Loot-Box-Simulator
-A mobile game that will eventually turn into a microtransaction monstrosity
+A mobile game that will definitely not turn into a microtransaction monstrosity